Preparing for Extreme ConditionsClick Here for a PDF of Preparing for Extreme Conditions

 When pruning trees, leave some branches that shade the trunk.
 If the trunk is exposed, plant shrubs around the base of the tree to shade the trunk.
 Hang shade cloth over sensitive trees in direct sun.
 During extended droughts, even native trees may need more water.

 Projected climate changes could result in higher average temperatures, higher evaporation rates and prolonged droughts.
 Check soil moisture and tree conditions to make sure the trees are receiving enough water, especially during the hot dry months of May and June.
 Mulch more heavily to conserve soil moisture, keeping in mind that wood mulch absorbs water.
-Water at tree drip lines and check soil moisture by pushing a metal rod or stick into the soil to see how deeply it easily penetrates, or dig 4 to 6 inches down to check soil moisture.
+Water at tree drip lines and check soil moisture by pushing a soil moisture sensor, metal rod or stick into the soil to see how deeply it easily penetrates, or dig 4 to 6 inches down to check soil moisture.

 A sheet protects a blooming pear tree from a late season snowfall.
 The orchard is also surrounded by a deer fence and covered with bird netting to protect fruit.